baltrad/baltrad.github.io/cookbook/cookbook_BALTRAD_HMC.md

 The computational procedure involves the following steps for module A:[[BR]]

-1. from the radar volume file read in the following radar parameters: reflectivity Z,,HH,,, differential reflectivity Z,,DR,,, cross correlation σ,,HV,,, differential phase Ф,,DP,,, radial velocity V,,r,, and spectral width W[[BR]]
+1. from the radar volume file read in the following radar parameters: reflectivity Z<sub>HH</sub>, differential reflectivity Z<sub>DR</sub>, cross correlation σ<sub>HV</sub>, differential phase Ф<sub>DP</sub>, radial velocity V<sub>r</sub> and spectral width W

-2. by changing the default settings in the metadata file, choose whether to undertake the following operations:[[BR]]
+2. by changing the default settings in the metadata file, choose whether to undertake the following operations:

-a. smooth Z,,DR,, and σ,,HV,, parameters, by averaging over N number of range gates,
+  a. smooth Z<sub>DR</sub> and σ,,HV,, parameters, by averaging over N number of range gates,
   b. correct Z,,DR,, and σ,,HV,, at low signal-to-noise (SNR) ratio values,
   c. correct Z,,DR,, and Ф,,DP,, for radome effects,
   d. correct Z,,DR,, and Ф,,DP,, for potential biases,
   e. compute the specific differential phase, K,,DP,,, as described in section 4 above,
   f. correct both Z,,HH,, and Z,,DR,, for rain attenuation as described in section 5 above.[[BR]]

 3. now compute the following radar parameters in their appropriate units:
 a.
 Z,,HH,, (unit dBZ) and its texture parameter, Tex(Z,,HH,,),